John Shaban

 John Thomas Shaban (born September 6, 1964) is an American politician and attorney.
 A member of the Republican Party, Shaban served in the Connecticut House of Representatives until 2017, representing the 135th District, which encompasses the communities of Easton, Redding, and Weston.

 Early life and education

 Shaban attended the University of Colorado Boulder.
 He earned his A.B.A.
 Environmental Law Certificate from the Elisabeth Haub School of Law at Pace University in New York in 1993.
 He was a semi-professional football player from 1985 to 1989 and from 1994 to 2006.

 Career

 Professional

-He has worked professionally as an fact finder/arbitrator for the Connecticut Judicial Branch and an arbitrator for the Financial Industry Regulatory Authority (FINRA).
+He has worked professionally as a fact finder/arbitrator for the Connecticut Judicial Branch and an arbitrator for the Financial Industry Regulatory Authority (FINRA).
 Between 2003 and 2018, Shaban has been a partner of the Litigation Department at Whitman, Breed, Abbott & Morgan, LLP.
 He is currently a partner of Levine & Levine PLLC, a law firm based out of Poughkeepsie, New York, where he leads the Connecticut office.
 He is admitted to the bar in New York and Connecticut.